The following is a tradition that many Americans follow before, during and after the 4th of July:

 Today, and every day after, give our service members the respect they’ve always given us.

-Please share this through any social media you can to help your civilian friends better understand how difficult the Fourth of July can be for our service members.
+Please share this to help your civilian friends better understand how difficult the 4th of July can be for our service members.